CreativeConnect: Supporting Reference Recombination for Graphic Design Ideation with Generative AI

 \subsubsection{Keyword Recommendation Pipeline}

 We evaluated the keyword recommendation pipeline based on whether there was a proper level of similarity between the original keywords and the recommended keywords.
-This was because it would be useless if the recommendation is too similar or too irrelevant to the original keywords.
+This was because it would only be effective if the recommendations were not too similar or irrelevant to the original keywords.

 We randomly sampled three to ten keywords from each image-keyword pair in the dataset and made 100 sets of keywords.
 Then, from the pipeline, we got the recommendations for each set.
-To verify whether these recommendations have a proper range of diversity, we generated two comparison groups of keywords, the irrelevant group and the synonym group.
+To verify whether these recommendations have a proper range of diversity, we generated two comparison groups of keywords: the irrelevant group and the synonym group.
 The irrelevant group consists of random keywords from the dataset, and the synonym group is generated by paraphrasing the keyword in each set.
 NLTK~\cite{bird2009nlp} and GPT-3.5 were employed to find synonyms.
 Then, we used the text embedding~\cite{Wang2020minilm} to calculate the cosine similarity of each group with the original keywords.

 The similarity of the irrelevant and synonym groups to the original keywords was 0.624 and 0.774, respectively, and the recommended keywords had a similarity of 0.696, which is in the middle.
-This shows that our recommendations are less similar to original keywords than synonyms, but more similar compared to the irrelevant phrases.
+This shows that our recommendations are less similar to original keywords than the synonym group but more similar than the irrelevant group.